shhossain/computer_science/Networking/HTTP-HTTPS/https.md

 2. **Trust:** Establishes trust with users through the use of trusted certificates.
 3. **SEO Benefits:** Google rewards HTTPS websites with higher search rankings.

-Understanding the differences between HTTP and HTTPS and how they operate is essential for web development, cybersecurity, and ensuring a secure online experience.'
+Understanding the differences between HTTP and HTTPS and how they operate is essential for web development, cybersecurity, and ensuring a secure online experience.

 ## Cookies